Chinese mainland reports 1 new imported COVID-19 case

-BEIJING, May 13 (Xinhua) -- The Chinese mainland reported one new imported case of the novel coronavirus disease (COVID-19) Tuesday, bringing the total number of imported cases to 1,692, the National Health Commission said Wednesday.
+BEIJING, May 20 (Xinhua) -- The Chinese mainland reported one new imported COVID-19 case Tuesday, bringing the total number of imported cases to 1,708, the National Health Commission said Wednesday.

-Of the total imported cases, 1,628 had been discharged from hospitals after recovery, and 64 remained hospitalized with three in severe conditions, the commission said.
+Of the total imported cases, 1,662 had been discharged from hospitals after recovery, and 46 remained hospitalized with two in severe conditions, the commission said.

 No deaths had been reported from the imported cases.